DefinitelyMaybe/PortalStones/README.md

 add "Mods/PortalStonesMod" to Config/mods.txt

 To do list:

--Change diffuses when stones are linked (Waiting on TUG patches)
+Change diffuses when stones are linked (Waiting on TUG patches)